difio/difio-dotcloud-php/README.md

 - Create an account at http://monupco.com

-- Create your PHP application in dotCloud
+- Create your PHP application and push it to dotCloud

 - Add required dependencies in `dotcloud.yml`